 What is the moral of the story?

 To some degree, I did get lucky.
-But, per the quote from Seneca, “Luck is where preparation and opportunity meet.”
-Success comes to those prepared for opportunity and then going after it.
-With that said, even though I made well reasoned investment choices, if the market moved against me, I could have had a less favorable outcome.
+But, per Seneca's wise quote: “Luck is where preparation and opportunity meet.”
+Success comes to those prepared for an opportunity and then energetically pursuing that opportunity.
+With that said, even though I made well-reasoned investment choices, if the market moved against me, I could have had a less favorable outcome.
 Also, one could argue that holding the investments longer could have turned into significant wealth.
-Thus, opportunity cost could have fallen either way, positive or negative.
+Thus, opportunity costs may have fallen either way, positive or negative.

-However, this experience gave me a sense of confidence about risk taking.
-Both, being willing to take risks and being smart about risk taking.
+However, this experience gave me a sense of confidence about risk-taking.
+I learned a willingness to take risks and to be smart about risk-taking.
 This led me to think in terms of a barbell approach to investment risk management, where the majority of the risk is well managed and well known.
 That way, if the flyers don’t fly, this doesn’t lead to ruin.
 This reminds me of Warren Buffett’s saying: “Don't test the depth of the river with both your feet...”

-For more information on my investing philosophy, please see my paper: Investment Thoughts For My Children.
+For more information on my investing philosophy, please see the Stoic's Arbitrage Personal FInance Journey series listed below.

 Making the money!